Fae-o/DATA-ANALYST-PORTFOLIO/README.md

 - **Insights or Recommendations**

 ## 📌 Disclaimer
-Some projects use **public datasets** for demonstration and learning purposes only.
+Some projects use **public datasets** for demonstration purpose only.
 All healthcare-related analysis respects confidentiality and ethical handling of information.

 _Thank you for visiting my portfolio!_